nirajanDevHub108/Github-Action/README.md

 -stored for up to 90 days
 -managed via - uplaod-artifact ,download-artifact -recomeneded when the stored files are likely to be accessed outside the workflow for example  build outputs,test results,logs

+# *Matricies*
+- run several variations of the same job
+-under matrix strategy we decribe value to be used in multiple way